28th Street Apartments Project wins AIA Institute Honor Award.

 Historic Resources Group is working with the City of Palm Springs on the first comprehensive, citywide survey of historic resources.
 Important people and places from each era will be studied in order to provide City staff, policymakers, and interested public stakeholders an inventory of properties with potential historic significance.
 Palm Springs is a special place with a unique history, and the success of the survey project relies on input from the public – what are the places, people, and stories that are important in Palm Springs’ history?
 What are the hidden gems that should not be missed?
 Please visit the Preserving Palm Springs page on History Pin, and tell us about your favorite historic place in Palm Springs!

 Garden apartments are celebrated.

-Historic Resources Group's Managing Principal Peyton Hall, FAIA and Planning Associate Robby Aranguren, recently participated in the Los Angeles Conservancy’s “We (Heart) Garden Apartments!” tour.
+Historic Resources Group's Principal Architect Peyton Hall, FAIA and Planning Associate Robby Aranguren, recently participated in the Los Angeles Conservancy’s “We (Heart) Garden Apartments!” tour.
 The event highlighted the historic significance of early garden apartments which represent important innovations in multi-family housing.
 Docent-led tours of several of Los Angeles's most important historic garden apartment complexes were featured.
 Peyton and Robby were onsite at the Lincoln Place Apartments to share their expertise and experiences working on the rehabilitation of this iconic garden apartment complex constructed between 1949 and 1951.
 Designed by architect Heth Wharton and pioneering African American designer Ralph Vaughn, the residential buildings at Lincoln Place exhibit a notable degree of architectural variation that is unusual in early garden apartments.